Peergos/Peergos/content/pages/api-old.md

 Content Types
 =============

-A buddycloud channel is essentially a collection of publish subscribe nodes.
+A peergos channel is essentially a collection of publish subscribe nodes.
 Each post is a complete Atom formatted entry.

 A [JSON](http://www.json.org/)-based format is also available that